 Home » Chemistry » Components of Air

-Components of Air and Their Percentages, Diagram
+Components of Air: Their Percentages, Primary Component and Diagram

 Take a moment to think about your present state of breath.
 Yes, right now, while you’re reading this.
 Doesn’t it feel like nothing?
 Nothing but an invisible, weightless vapor.
 That nothingness is air, and we are all aware of how important air is to our survival.
 But what exactly is air?
 The atmosphere, often known as air, is a mixture of different gases and other components.
 In this article, we will learn about various Air Components of air and their brief explanations.